midsbie/code-to-emacs/README.md

-# VSCode Wrapper For Emacs
+# CodeToEmacs

-The VSCode Wrapper for Emacs is a tool designed to bridge the gap between the Unity Editor and Emacs, letting you edit your C# scripts in your favorite editor.
+CodeToEmacs is a tool designed to bridge the gap between the Unity Editor and Emacs, letting you edit your C# scripts in your favorite editor.

 ## Problem Statement